 jQuery and additional support modules:

-The displays are hosted in a built in installation in the lobby of WTC Portland Building One.
-A plate-glass panel is the external surface of the installation and the screens are about ¼ inch behind the glass.
-The glass has in inductive touch sensor film applied to the back surface to allow public interaction with the displays.
+The displays are hosted in a built-in installation in the lobby of WTC Portland Building One.
+A plate-glass panel is the structures external surface, and the screens are about ¼ inch behind the glass.
+The glass has an inductive touch sensor film applied to the back surface to allow public interaction with the displays.
 The touch film technology is from Touchfoil.

-The latest version of the sophisticated Drupal content management system features the ability to make all content and information filtering functionality available as a REST/JSON based web service.
-As a sophisticated content management platform Drupal provides an excellent interface for Trade Center staff to manage the tenant directory, articles and other information presented through the kiosk.
-All standard web site building tools can be used in the administrative interface so custom theming and menus are provided to make the customer’s experience managing the system as user friendly as possible.
+The latest version of the sophisticated Drupal content management system features the ability to make all content and information filtering functionality available as a REST/JSON-based web service.
+As a sophisticated content management platform, Drupal provides an excellent interface for Trade Center staff to manage the tenant directory, articles, and other information presented through the Kiosk.
+Standard website building tools are used in the administrative interface.
+Custom theming and menus are provided to make the customer’s experience managing the system as user-friendly as possible.

-Earliest prototypes of the Kiosk front-end where static HTML files.
-Once the basic framework was functional it was integrated into a Drupal module.
-Drupal provides dynamic searching of the content via Views configured to deliver results in JSON format and the content documents have the option to return JSON formatted data enabled.
+The prototypes of the Kiosk front-end were static HTML files.
+Once the basic framework was functional, it was integrated into a Drupal module.
+Drupal provides dynamic content searching via Views configured to deliver results in JSON format, and the content documents can return JSON formatted data enabled.
 A necessary configuration exists in the module for easy reinstallation.

-jQuery was selected for the primary support library primarily because of the plug-ins that where to be leveraged for front end effects.
-The “Idle” plug-in provides a screen-saver like timeout on inactivity to force the display back to defaults when no one is interacting with it.
-“Cycle 2” provides feature rich support for rotating displays used through out the Kiosk.
-For full textual searching of the directory an on-screen keyboard plug-in.
+jQuery was selected for the primary support library primarily because of the plug-ins to be leveraged for front-end effects.
+The “Idle” plug-in provides a screen-saver-like timeout on inactivity to force the display back to defaults when no one is interacting with it.
+“Cycle 2” provides feature-rich support for rotating displays used throughout the Kiosk.
+For full textual searching of the directory, an on-screen keyboard plug-in.

-Each section of the display is managed by a modular controller script initialized and orchestrated via the Web Bus framework I have developed.
-This event managing system allows for additional functional modules to automatically coordinate with existing via appropriate event listeners.
-For example the “Accessibility” button sends an event that the various sections of the display are listening for to swap layout classes to present the accessibility optimized interface.
-Likewise the sections with Cycle 2 slide-shows are listening for view change events and pause the slide-shows when they are hidden from view.
+Each display section is managed by a modular controller script initialized and orchestrated via the Web Bus framework I have developed.
+This event managing system allows for additional functional modules to coordinate with existing via appropriate event listeners automatically.
+For example, the “Accessibility” button sends an event that the various display sections are listening for to swap layout classes to present the accessibility-optimized interface.
+Likewise, the areas with Cycle 2 slide-shows are listening for view change events and pause the slide-shows when they are hidden from view.